 What’s left out?
 A segment on Sisig, a classic Filipino street food (a hash of pig ears and jowls—Bourdain just calls it “pig face”—garlic, and a raw egg on top) that started trending world-wide after this show; a segment on Halo Halo, a crazy mix of milk, beans, fruits, gelatin, etc. (the name just means “mix-mix”); and segments on Christmas, and Christmas parties—because the Philippines is absolutely the most Christmas-crazy country on earth.
 Celebrations begin September 1st, when everybody starts saying “Merry Christmas” to each another, and stores rev up, as do actual Christmas parties.
 Most of all you won’t see all of the last segment with Aurora, her family, and Bourdain (about which, more soon).
-So everyone—I mean it!—should just buy this episode on Amazon Prime, or Netflix, or wherever, and start a family tradition: watch it at least every Christmas, starting September 1st, if not more.
-It will probably cost only $1.99 for HD.
+So everyone—I mean it!—should just buy this episode on Amazon Prime, or Netflix, or wherever, and start a family tradition: watch it at least once every Christmas, starting September 1st, if not more.
+It will probably cost only $1.99 for an HD version.

 One of the first things Bourdain says is, “Filipinos are, for reasons I have yet to fathom, the most giving people on earth.
-Think I’m talking shit.
+Think I’m talking shit?
 Keep watching.”
 On first viewing, what you’ll watch seems to be a jumble of weird images: postal workers struggling with huge boxes; crazy office Christmas party games; kids swimming in the Bay and playing street basketball; a traffic cop in a Santa suit directing traffic with sensational dance moves while a typhoon pours down rain; priests wildly sprinkling holy water on people pouring out of churches.
 Yet the show has a wonderful, well-crafted arc.
-Those huge boxes you see near the very beginning are the famous Filipino Christmas boxes, Balikbayans, tens of thousands of them, stuffed full of items by OFW’s and sent home to those left behind to say, as Bourdain says, “I’m still out here.”
-They’re stuffed with mostly day-to-day items that, again as Bourdain says, “You’d just give to loved ones as a matter of course if you weren’t half way around the world.”
-These boxes show up big at the end as Aurora and her family exult over a Balikbayan from Albert.
-My first cousin Rhoda and husband Roldan Rosas: they’re only a couple thousand miles away in Hayward, CA, where I did most of my growing up, but every Christmas a box shows up stuffed with lots of chocolates and pistachios, and every year I think: It’s our own little Balikbayan tradition.
+Those huge boxes you see near the very beginning are the famous Filipino Christmas boxes, Balikbayans, tens of thousands of them, stuffed full of items by OFW’s and sent home to those left behind to say, “I’m still out here.”
+They’re stuffed with mostly day-to-day items that, as Bourdain says, “You’d just give to loved ones as a matter of course if you weren’t half way around the world.”
+These boxes show up big at the end as Aurora and her family exult over a Balikbayan from Albert somewhere in the U.S. My first cousin Rhoda and husband Roldan Rosas: they’re only a couple thousand miles away in Hayward, CA, where I did most of my growing up, but every Christmas a box shows up stuffed with lots of chocolates and pistachios, and every year I think: It’s our own little Balikbayan tradition!